Keith Famie: Post-Survivor career

 Famie's biographical documentary film One's Soldier's Story covers a Monroe native Michael Ingram Jr., a sergeant killed in action at age twenty-three in Afghanistan on April 17, 2010.
 The film was shown on June 14 and 29, 2011, in Canton and Royal Oak, one theatre each.
 It also aired on PBS stations, including WTVS-TV, on September 11, 2011.

 Famie also produced two more documentary films that aired on PBS stations: Live Like There's No Tomorrow (2012), which covers Jill Jack's life and musical career; two series of The Embrace of Aging (2013)—one about males, another about females.

-Famie's another biographical documentary Maire's Journey covers a Goodrich resident Maire Caitlin Kent, who died from angiosarcoma at age 24 on September 27, 2013.
+Famie's biographical documentary Maire's Journey covers a Goodrich resident Maire Caitlin Kent, who died from angiosarcoma at age 24 on September 27, 2013.
 The film was screened in Traverse City's State Theatre on May 1, 2016.
 He wrote a 2016 nonfiction book Maire's Journey to the Sea also about Maire Kent.

-Famie's another documentary film Death Is Not the Answer, which tackles depression and suicide, was screened in one Royal Oak theatre on November 6, 2016, and then aired as a two-part program on PBS stations, including WTVS-TV, five days later.
+Famie's documentary film Death Is Not the Answer, which tackles depression and suicide, was screened in one Royal Oak theatre on November 6, 2016, and then aired as a two-part program on PBS stations, including WTVS-TV, five days later.
 His another documentary film Entitled, which covers military recruitment, was screened in The Patriot Theatre (Grosse Pointe Farms) on May 23, 2018.

-Famie's another documentary film Those on the Front Lines of Alzheimer's and Dementia, which covers military veterans diagnosed with Alzheimer's disease or dementia, was screened in Royal Oak Music Theatre on June 3, 2018, and then aired on WTVS-TV and other PBS stations on June 27, 2018.
+Famie's documentary film Those on the Front Lines of Alzheimer's and Dementia, which covers military veterans diagnosed with Alzheimer's disease or dementia, was screened in Royal Oak Music Theatre on June 3, 2018, and then aired on WTVS-TV and other PBS stations on June 27, 2018.
 Famie dedicated the film to his father who died in 2003.
-His another documentary film Those on the Front Lines of Cancer was screened in one Royal Oak theatre on October 2, 2018.
+His documentary film Those on the Front Lines of Cancer was screened in one Royal Oak theatre on October 2, 2018.
 It then aired as two parts—first was one-hour; second, two-hour—on WTVS-TV October 10 and 17, 2018, and then on other PBS stations nationwide on July 19, 2020.

-Famie's another biographical documentary film Blessed Solanus Casey's Journey to Sainthood, which is about a priest Solanus Casey, was screened in one Novi theatre on December 16, 2019, and aired on PBS stations ten days later.
+Famie's biographical documentary film Blessed Solanus Casey's Journey to Sainthood, which is about a priest Solanus Casey, was screened in one Novi theatre on December 16, 2019, and aired on PBS stations ten days later.

-Famie wrote another book Papa's Rules for Life, released in 2021 by Mission Point Press, amid the COVID-19 pandemic.
+Famie's book Papa's Rules for Life, released in 2021 by Mission Point Press, amid the COVID-19 pandemic.
 His another documentary film Shoah Ambassadors, which covers the Holocaust, was screened in a Novi theatre on November 11, 2021, and then aired on PBS stations one week later.